This page contains affiliate links, which means we may receive compensation if you complete a form.

 Do not falsify the documentation by using a fake pay stub generator.
 This is fraud.
 It could lead to a criminal record.
 In addition, if you need to manufacture fake pay stubs, you are probably getting in over your head.

-The auto finance company may request copies of recent tax returns in order to verify income.
-Expect this if you work as an independent contractor, 1099 employee, or you own your own business.
+The bank may require may require copies of recent tax returns in order to verify income.
+Expect this if you are self-employed as an independent contractor, 1099 employee, or you own a small business.
 An independent contractor sets his or her own hours and works outside the direct control of an employer.

-In this case, they need to determine your net compensation after business expenses, so a 1099 statement by itself is insufficient.
-They will need to see a copy of Schedule C business expenses.
+In this case, the bank needs to determine your net compensation after business expenses, so a 1099 statement by itself is insufficient.
+The lender will require a copy of Schedule C business expenses.

 You may need to complete IRS Form 4506-T (Request for Transcript of the tax return).
 The IRS then sends the tax return information directly to the lender for evaluation.